 - Sunflower Seeds - Be sure to use unsalted raw sunflower seeds!
 The hero of this no nut pesto recipe is the sunflower seeds.
 They add the "texture" and nuttiness this pesto recipe needs.
 It is so easy to make a delicious pesto without pine nuts!!

-- Garlic - I do find this tastes better when you use fresh garlic cloves vs jarred minced garlic.
+- GarlicโI find this recipe tastes better when you use fresh garlic cloves instead of jarred minced garlic.
 Do not use garlic powder in this recipe.

 - Oil - Use extra virgin olive oil.
 You can also read is your olive oil is gluten free.

-- Lemon Juice - You can use fresh or jarred lemon juice for this recipe.
+- Lemon Juice – This recipe can use fresh or jarred lemon juice.

-- Parmesan Cheese - You can use any brand, just make sure it is grated and not shredded.
+- Parmesan Cheese – You can use any brand; just ensure it is grated and not shredded.

 Substitutions: